ricmua/ros_force_dimension/doc/markdown/gravity_compensation.md

                   function in the Force Dimension SDK.
 Gravity compensation is enabled via the [dhdSetGravityCompensation] function.

-The following is a sample YAML configuration file for setting the gravity compensation parameters:
+The following is a sample [YAML configuration file][ros2_yaml_config] for setting the gravity compensation parameters:

 ```
 /robot/force_dimension: